Gastrolith: Identification

 Gastroliths can be distinguished from stream- or beach-rounded rocks by several criteria: gastroliths are highly polished on the higher surfaces, with little or no polish in depressions or crevices, often strongly resembling the surface of worn animal teeth.
 Stream- or beach-worn rocks, particularly in a high-impact environment, show less polishing on higher surfaces, often with many small pits or cracks on these higher surfaces.
-Finally, highly polished gastroliths often show long microscopic rilles, presumably caused by contact with stomach acid.
+Finally, highly polished gastroliths often show long microscopic rilles, defined by Whittle as "longitudinal gashes, deeper than one millimeter and longer than one centimeter at a magnification of 50 times".
+These are presumably caused by contact with stomach acid.
 Since most gastroliths were scattered when the animal died and many entered a stream or beach environment, some gastroliths show a mixture of these wear features.
 Others were undoubtedly swallowed by other dinosaurs and highly polished gastroliths may have been swallowed repeatedly.

 None of the gastroliths examined in a 2001 study of Cedarosaurus gastroliths had the "soapy" texture popularly used to distinguish gastroliths from other types of clast.
 The researchers dismissed using a soapy texture to identify gastroliths as "unreliable".
 Gastroliths tended to be universally dull, although the colors represented were varied including black, dark brown, purplish red and grey-blue.
 Reflectance values greater than 50% are very diagnostic for identifying gastroliths.
 Clasts from beaches and streams tended to have reflectance values of less than 35%.
 Less than ten percent of beach clasts have reflectance values lying between 50 and 80%.

 The American Museum of Natural History Photograph # 311488 demonstrates an articulated skeleton of a Psittacosaurus mongoliensis, from the Ondai Sair Formation, Lower Cretaceous Period of Mongolia, showing a collection of about 40 gastroliths inside the rib cage, about midway between shoulder and pelvis.